 The reduction in nonfatal MI or CHD death was from approximately 9.4 to 6.4 percent at six years.
 Thus, the absolute benefit was 3 percent, ie, for every 100 patients treated, three did not have a coronary event at six years.
 In addition, it was estimated that the number needed to treat to prevent one death over five years was 146 patients.
 Another important observation was that, in contrast to the earlier primary prevention trials, there was no difference in noncardiovascular death.

 These observations were extended in the Air Force/Texas Coronary Atherosclerosis Prevention Study (AFCAPS/TexCAPS), which showed that lovastatin reduced the incidence of a first major coronary event in low-risk men and women without clinical evidence of cardiovascular disease and LDL-C levels near the average for the general population.
 For every 1000 men and women treated with lovastatin for five years, 19 major coronary events, 12 myocardial infarctions, and 17 coronary revascularizations could be prevented.
 No effect was seen on all-cause mortality.
-The total absolute benefit was approximately 2 percent, meaning that 50 patients had to be treated to prevent an event in one at five years.
+The total absolute benefit was approximately 2 percent, meaning that 50 patients had to be treated for five years to prevent one event.

 Similar results were seen in the ASCOT-LLA, which studied atorvastatin (10 mg) in men and women with relatively normal serum cholesterol levels but with high blood pressure and at least three additional cardiac risk factors.Patients with diabetes appeared to receive less benefit from atorvasatin than patients without diabetes.
 This result contrasts with findings in the AFCAPS/TexCAPS trial and several secondary prevention trials.